couchbaselabs/docs-ng/content/couchbase-sdk-java-1.3/using-the-apis.markdown

 }
 ```

-While it's quite easy to do, there is shorthand on the `Query` class that instructs the SDK to load the document for us and provide it through the `getDocument()` method:
+The `Query` class has shorthand that instructs the SDK to load the document and provide it through the `getDocument()` method:

 ```java
 Query query = new Query();